stevenpegg/react-vtkjs-viewport/README.md

 > New features on this fork:

-- View2D has prop 'showOverlay: bool' which can be used to hide the overlay showing the ww/wl
+* **View2D** has prop **showOverlay: bool** which can be used to hide the overlay showing the ww/wl
-- vtkSVGRotatableCrosshairsWidget has a new model value 'displayDot: bool' which can be used to hide the dot shown in the top right corner.
+* **vtkSVGRotatableCrosshairsWidget** has a new model value **displayDot: bool** which can be used to hide the dot shown in the top right corner.
+* Added new model values for **vtkInteractorStyleManipulator** so you can choose which mouse manipulators to add:
+**
+  addMouseTrackballManipulator: bool
+  addMousePanManipulator: bool
+  addMouseZoomManipulator: bool
+  addMouseScrollManipulator: bool
+**

 > VTK.js image viewport component for React